dotnet-websharper/core/docs/DOM.md

 # WebSharper Extensions for DOM

-DOM types can be found under the `IntelliFactory.WebSharper.Dom` namespace.
+DOM types can be found under the `WebSharper.Dom` namespace.
 The extension is based on the DOM specification, and therefore does not provide any browser-specific methods, such as `innerHtml`.
 Be warned that DOM compliance varies from browser to